 What is Ramp-Up?

-In business, ramp-up is a term that describes the significant increase in the output of a company’s products or services.
+In business, ramp-up is a term that describes a significant increase in the output of a company’s products or services.
 Essentially, ramp-up implies bringing the company’s capacity utilization close to maximum.
-It can be achieved through substantial capital expenditures, improvements in product development, as well as entering new markets and geographic locations.
+It can be achieved through substantial capital expenditures or improvements in product development, and triggered by a company entering new markets or geographic locations.

 Breaking Down the Ramp-Up Concept

 The right timing is essential for successful ramp-ups.
-The main prerequisite for its success is the anticipation of an increase in demand for the company’s products or services.
-If the selected time for ramp-up does not correspond to higher demand, the company’s efforts to increase its output will not result in attractive financial returns.
+The main prerequisite for its success is the correct anticipation of an increase in demand for the company’s products or services.
+If the selected time for ramp-up does not correspond to the period of higher demand, then the company’s efforts to increase its output will not result in attractive financial returns.
 Thus, a company that is planning to ramp up should be certain about the demand outlook.

 Although the concept is widely attributed to smaller companies, ramp-up can be used by large corporations as well.
-Big companies use ramp-up to introduce new lines of products or services to customers or expand its operation to new markets.
-The announcements of ramp-ups by large companies generally indicate the company’s solid financial position, as well as the management’s confidence regarding the outlook for the business.
+Big companies use ramp-up to introduce new lines of products or services to customers, or to expand its operation into new markets.
+Announcements of ramp-ups by large companies generally indicate a company’s solid financial position, as well as the management’s confidence regarding the future outlook for the business.

 Example of Ramp-Up